diggerhq/catty-cli/README.md

 catty new
 ```

 That's it.
-Your files sync to the cloud, and any changes Claude makes sync back in real-time.
+Your files sync to the cloud, and you can download them anytime.

 ## Why Catty?

 - **Sessions persist** - Start at work, reconnect from home.
 Sessions keep running until you stop them.
-- **Two-way sync** - Your workspace uploads automatically, changes sync back in real-time.
+- **Cloud persistence** - Workspaces auto-save to the cloud.
+Download anytime with `catty download`.
+- **Git integration** - Add your GitHub token once, Claude can clone, push, and create PRs.
 - **Native terminal** - Full PTY streaming means colors, vim, and interactive prompts all work.
-- **Multiple sessions** - Run parallel sessions for different projects or tasks.

 ## Commands